Web Apps Overview

 Note: In the lower four Trending Charts, you will find two annotations.
 The annotation displayed on top shows the number of vulnerabilities (i.e., New, Reopened, Fixed or Ignored) discovered since the completion of the last Interval chosen, so it represents a partial Interval.
 It grows by a day, each day.

-The annotation displayed on the bottom shows the vulnerabilities discovered for the last full Interval retroactively from today, such as 1-week, 4-weeks, and so on.
+The annotation displayed on the bottom shows the vulnerabilities discovered during the last full Interval retroactively from today, such as 1-week, 4-weeks, and so on.
 This is a moving interval that changes each day.
 When selecting a 1-week Interval, both annotations are “drillable”, allowing you to see the corresponding vulnerabilities.
 For Intervals other than 1-week, only the second annotation is “drillable”.

 Total Number of Vulnerabilities